maxamel/GDHChat/README.md

 1) Write tests for server+client modules.

 2) Add progress bar when searching for users with common interests.
+Currently fade out is supported when connecting.